Talladega College: Marching band

 The Talladega College Tornado Marching Band (The Great Tornado) was established in 2012.
 The marching band is the largest organization on campus, with over 200 members.
 The band is led by five drum majors and is accompanied by a danceline named "Dega Diamonds".
 The marching band made their debut appearance at the annual Honda Battle of the Bands in 2015 and performed at the 2017 U.S. presidential inauguration parade in Washington, D.C.
 The band has also performed halftime for the New Orleans Saints in 2016, 2017, & 2021.
+In 2024, the band performed at the London's New Year's Day Parade on January 1st.